20.430 Fields, Forces, and Flows in Biological Systems

 Lecture occurs 1:00 PM to 2:30 PM on Mondays and Wednesdays in 32-124.

 This class counts for a total of 12 credits.

-You can find more information at the MIT + 20.430 - Google Search site.
+You can find more information on MIT OpenCourseWare at the Fields, Forces, and Flows in Biological Systems site.

 © Copyright 2015 Yasyf Mohamedali